F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 - use a metaclass
 - using a decorator

 ## Module-level variable
-The most simple way is to use a module-level variable. **Note that if the singleton has to be initialized from the outside, the initialization has to be done in a singleton method, not in the constructor!**
+The most simple way is to use a module-level variable. **Note that if the singleton has to be initialized from the outside we have to:**

+- initialize in a singleton method, not in the constructor, as in the example below, or
+- import just the module, not the singleton object

+If we initialize the singleton in the constructor, and import the singleton object directly, we end up with a non-initialized singleton object.

 ```Python
 class Singleton:
     def __init__(self):